 Yes, most disability insurance companies include the coronavirus as a qualifying reason for coverage.
 This kind of insurance helps when you’re forced to take time off from work, including cases when you’re sick with an illness.

-However, you’ll likely need to meet requirements before your disability policy will pay out.
-You may need a written statement from your doctor to prove your diagnosis — a precautionary self-quarantine may not qualify.
-Your illness will also have to extend past the waiting period to receive payments.
+However, you’ll likely need to meet requirements before your disability policy will pay.
+You may need a written statement from your doctor to prove your diagnosis — a precautionary self-quarantine may not qualify especially if you can still work.
+Also, your illness will have to extend past the waiting period to receive payments.
+However, if your policy includes a first-day hospital benefit, your benefit waiting period can be waived if you’re admitted to the hospital for the specified period of time listed in your policy.

 And last, you may have to prove you can’t work at your normal occupation or at all during your recovery.
-So if you have mild symptoms and a job that lets you work from home, you may not qualify for benefits.
+So if you have mild symptoms and a job that lets you work from home, you likely won’t qualify for disability benefits.

 Is it too late to buy disability insurance?